jimbojim1997/RDPQuickAccess/README.md

 `ExitOnSuccess`
 - Type: `bool`
 - Default Value: `true`
-- Description: Close RDPManager if an existing RDP file is found or if a new one is started.
+- Description: Close RDPQuickAccess if an existing RDP file is found or if a new one is started.

 `RDPApplicationPath`
 - Type: `string`